qiaoganchen22/6-Degrees-of-Kevin-Bacon/README.md

 map<int, int> breath-first-search(int v);

 # TASK 2.
-Add amember function to LabeledGraphthat, giventhe parent map,itwill return the path (from the source vertexfor which the parent map was built)to a specific target vertex.
+Add a member function to LabeledGraphthat, given the parent map,it will return the path (from the source vertexfor which the parent map was built)to a specific target vertex.
 The signature of the function should be: vector<int> pathTo(map<int, int> & parent_map, int target);